drekka/Alchemic/README.md

 Alchemic will create a class factory in the model based on finding these declarations and set it up as a singleton instance.

-*Note: In Objective-C you only need to use __AcRegister__ if there are no other declarations present or you want to configure other aspects of the singleton.
+*Note: In Objective-C you only need to use __AcRegister__ if there are no other declarations present or if you want to configure other aspects of the class.
 In Swift, the presence of the `alchemic()` method is enough to register the class as a singleton.*

 ### Using initializers